-Whether you’re looking for something entertaining, exciting, educational, or just plain gezellig, you’ll find it in Amsterdam, especially during the rainy months (i.e. most of them) — we’ve got you covered. ☔️
+Whether you’re looking for something entertaining, exciting, educational, or just plain gezellig to do in Amsterdam during those rainy days (i.e. most of them) — we’ve got you covered. ☔️

 Have a spa day

-Oh, the weather outside is frightful, but the spa is so delightful.
-Amsterdam has a handful of public saunas, one favourite is Sauna Deco, which offers pools and a steam bath in addition to two saunas.
-In a breathtaking 1920s art deco setting, it’s the perfect place to relax away on a rainy day.
+Amsterdam has a handful of public saunas and a locals’ favourite is definitely Sauna Deco.
+This spa offers pools and a steam bath in addition to two saunas.
+In a breathtaking 1920s art deco setting, it’s the perfect place to relax and keep warm on a rainy day.

 Borrel at a brown bar

 Brown bars are easy to find, seeing as there are some 500 or so in Amsterdam.
 You’ll find the largest selection of them in the old working-class Jordaan neighbourhood.
-Don’t miss Cafe Chris, Het Bruine Paard, and Cafe de Doktor (in De Pijp).
+Don’t miss Cafe Chris, Café de Pels, Het Bruine Paard, and Cafe de Doktor (in De Pijp).

 Explore Amsterdam’s food scene

-This international city has cuisine from all corners of the world, so in addition to winter’s obligatory stamppot and erwtensoep, you can find excellent Indonesian, Mediterranean, Italian, and much more.
-But yes, it can take some trial and error.
+This international city can offer cuisine from all corners of the world, so in addition to Dutch classics like stamppot and erwtensoep, you can find excellent Indonesian, Surinamese, Mediterranean cuisine and much more.

 If you’ve struck out with Amsterdam’s restaurants one too many times and need some guidance, take a food tour.
 Hungry Birds, Secret Food Tours Amsterdam, and Munchies Food Tour are a few local companies that will ensure you’re well-fed, well-informed, and happy. 🤤 Bear in mind, tours may involve a bit of walking between stops, so probably best to bring your umbrella.

-The fun doesn’t have to stop when your meal does.
-The Foodhallen is set in the greater De Hallen cultural complex, formerly a historic tram depot.
-It’s now also home to the Filmhallen arthouse cinema, a boutique hotel, independent shops, a library, and a weekly craft market.
-You can find it just outside the centre in the Oud-West region of the city.
+The Foodhallen is set in the greater De Hallen complex, a historic tram depot turned cultural hotspot.
+It’s home to the Filmhallen cinema, a boutique hotel, independent shops, a library, and a weekly craft market.

 Check out the cinema

-There’s more to stare at than a movie screen at Pathé Tuschinski, considered to be one of the most beautiful cinemas in the world.
-The 1921 building is a stunning amalgamation of styles, with Art Nouveau and Art Deco influences, and a bit of Asian flair to the interior.
+There’s more to stare at than a movie screen at Pathé Tuschinski, which we’d argue is one of the most beautiful cinemas in the city.
+The 1921 building is a stunning amalgamation of styles, with art nouveau influences and all-around 1920s pomp and splendour.
 Grab some popcorn and choose from their wide selection of films and showtimes. 📽

 If you want to get even deeper into the cinema, head to the Eye Filmmuseum.
 It’s a film archive and museum housed in architectural wonder, where they show both Dutch and foreign films. 🎞